JaredBorders/zap/docs/src/README.md

 ## Overview

-Zap is a smart contract that facilitates stablecoin "zapping" and Synthetix native collateral unwinding by integrating flash loans from Aave and Uniswap v3 swaps.
+Zap is a smart contract that facilitates stablecoin "zapping" and Synthetix native collateral unwinding by integrating flash loans from Aave and Odos swaps.

 ### What is a **Zap**?